SpoinkOSDevs/SpoinkStore/README.md

 ## Features

-- **Installation**: Easily install software packages from the Spoink OS repository.
+- **Installation**: Easily install software packages from the Snap repository.
 - **Customization**: Tailor your Spoink OS experience with the apps you need.

 ## Getting Started